isaacnmm/pestpolicy-hugo2XX/content/posts/best-power-wheels-for-1-year-old/index.md

 The Kid Trax Nickelodeon's Paw Patrol Power Wheels takes up the first spot for the Best Power Wheels for 1 Year Old.
 It comes with excellent safety features and advanced technologies to keep your little safe while having a time of their lifetime.

-With this power [wheel](https://pestpolicy.com/best-power-wheels-for-3-year-old/), your little one will be on a rescue mission together with his favorite PAW Patrol pups.
+With this power [wheel](https://pestpolicy.com/best-power-wheels-for-3-year-old/),your little one will be on a rescue mission together with his favorite PAW Patrol pups.
 Hell have to engage his problem-solving skills and teamwork ability.
 Thus, hell need to involve the pups at saving the adventure bay.

 Youll love the excitement of your little one while on Paw Patrol.
 Hell take a ride with his favorite characters on his ride-on toy.